 The Eurohike Air tents – Air 400 & Air 600 – are one of the lowest priced inflatable tents in their respective category.
 They only come in these two sizes (4 person and 6 person), and only come in one colour (navy blue).

-The normal retail price of the Air 400 is around £300, however you may find massive price-drops on GoOutdoors who now stock the Eurohike Air range tents, as well as Millets.
+The normal retail price of the Air 400 is around £300, however you may find massive price-drops on Ebay, GoOutdoors who now stock the Eurohike Air range tents, as well as Blacks.
 Plus, if you prefer shopping on Amazon, you can now find the Eurohike Air 400 on Amazon too.

 Currently, you can expect to pay no more than £280 for the Eurohike Air 400.